MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/authenticode-signing-of-csps.md

 ## Additional Help and Support

-Consult the [Troubleshooting and support](https://msdn.microsoft.com/hh361695) page for additional help and support.

-You can also check the [Application Security for Windows Desktop](https://social.msdn.microsoft.com/Forums/home?forum=windowssecurity) forum for assistance.
+You can try the [Application Security for Windows Desktop](https://social.msdn.microsoft.com/Forums/home?forum=windowssecurity) forum for assistance.